 If the Captains agree to the postponement, the Executive Committee must be notified and approve of this postponement.
 If disapproved, the game cannot be postponed.

-EXCEPTION: For any ASL team involved in USASA National Cup, NMSSA State Cup, or a USASA-sanctioned out of state tournament, ASL will reschedule the games of participating teams occurring on those dates.
+EXCEPTION: For any FUSAAL team involved in USASA National Cup, NMSSA State Cup, or a USASA-sanctioned out of state tournament, FUSAAL will reschedule the games of participating teams occurring on those dates.

 The rules of promotion and relegation shall be applied at the end of the playing year.